Almost all bloggers who use WordPress know that a fast and secure website is critical.

-For these reasons, it is the logical first choice for bloggers wanting to use a CDN with no rate limit to improve their site performance.
+This makes Cloudflare the logical first choice for bloggers wanting to use a free CDN with no rate limit to improve their site performance.

 Basically, you will be transferring your DNS servers from your web host to Cloudflare servers.

-The only tip I would add is that the Cloudflare WordPress plugin is not really necessary.
-If you want to use it you will need to use your Cloudflare API key to connect.
+The only tip I would add is that the WordPress Cloudflare plugin is not really necessary.
+But if you want to use it you will need to use your Cloudflare API key to connect.

 Now you have a very fast site for all your worldwide visitors.